learning-layers/AchSo/achso_server_connection.md

 <a name="communities"></a>

-## Communities
+## Communities -moved to SSS
 These are the groups/channels that are used to deduce video visibility and editing rights.
+The responsibility for this information has been moved to Social Semantic Service, so ignore this section.
+It has to be done in SSS in a way that all tools can use the same API.

 <a name="add_community"></a>